 What to see

-From there, walk down to the ancient harbor by taking the Kırkmerdiven (Forty Steps), or more exactly 44 stone steps, built by the Venetians who occupied Antalya in the 15th century.
-At the base of the steps, you’ll find yourself in Antalya’s ancient Roman Harbor, which was the city’s main artery from the second century BC until the late 20th century when a new port was built near Konyaaltı Beach.
-Nowadays, the historic harbor is home to yachts and tour boats as well as cafés and bars.
-Walk to the southwestern edge to gaze upon the stunning Hıdırlık Kulesi, a stone tower supposedly built by the Roman Empire in the second century AD that later became a fortification and lighthouse.
+From there, walk down to the ancient harbour by taking the Kırkmerdiven (40 Steps), built by the Venetians who occupied Antalya in the 15th century.
+At the base of the steps, you’ll find yourself in the ancient Roman Harbour, which was the main artery from the second century BCE until the late 20th century, when a new port was built near Konyaaltı Beach.
+Nowadays, the historic harbour is home to yachts and tour boats as well as cafes and bars.
+Walk to the southwestern edge to gaze upon the stunning Hıdırlık Kulesi, a stone tower supposedly built by the Roman Empire in the second century that later became a fortification and lighthouse.

 What to do

 Once you’ve taken in all the sights, make sure to wander around the narrow cobblestoned streets to admire the Ottoman-era houses, many of which have been restored and turned into small hotels.
-One of the historic homes also houses the Suna-İnan Kıraç Kaleiçi Museum, which focuses on ethnography and also happens to contain an Orthodox church in its beautiful garden.
-You can also do some shopping in one of the many little shops selling souvenirs or just sit down at one of the many cafés for a much-needed rest in the shade.
-Culture Trip recommends the Terrace Café on Hesapçı Sokak, which has an amazing view of the Hıdrılık Tower, the sea, and mountains.
-If you happen to be in Kaleiçi in the evening, walk to Karaalioğlu Park (the southwestern edge of Kaleiçi) for a stroll accompanied by an immense, colorful view of a magnificent sunset.
+One of the historic homes also houses the Suna-İnan Kıraç Kaleiçi Museum, which focusses on ethnography and also happens to contain an Orthodox church in the beautiful garden.
+You can also do some shopping in one of the many little stores selling souvenirs, or just sit down at a cafe for a much-needed rest in the shade.
+If you happen to be in Kaleiçi in the evening, walk to Karaalioğlu Park (the southwestern edge of Kaleiçi) for a stroll accompanied by an immense, colourful view of a magnificent sunset.